Kyle Tucker Player Props: Astros vs. Braves

 Kyle Tucker At The Plate

+- Tucker has 21 hits this season and a team-best OBP of .411.

-- Among qualifying hitters in MLB, his batting average ranks 38th, his on-base percentage ranks 13th, and he is 32nd in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 47th, his on-base percentage ranks 18th, and he is 29th in the league in slugging.

-- Tucker has picked up a hit in 14 of 20 games this season, with multiple hits six times.
+- Tucker has picked up a hit in 15 of 21 games this year, with multiple hits six times.

-- In 45.0% of his games this year, Tucker has had at least one RBI.
-He's picked up more than one in 25.0% and driven in three or more of his team's runs in one contest.
+- Tucker has had an RBI in 10 games this year (47.6%), including six multi-RBI outings (28.6%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run six times this season (30.0%), including one multi-run game.
+- He has scored at least once seven times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.